-Today is release day for Breaking the Suun!
+Today is release day for Finding the Suun!
 Make sure to grab your copy TODAY!!
 Haven’t started the series yet?
 Start book 1 now, FREE with Kindle Unlimited!
 Book 1!

 AHHHHH!
 Slayer, book 1 in the Dragon Tamer series is FREE this week only!!
 Make sure to grab your copy TODAY!
 This completed series is also available for free with Kindle Unlimited (for a limited time).
 Grab for FREE!